Osteochondrodysplasia: Diagnosis

 The diagnosis is mainly based upon delineating the specific clinical and radiographic pattern of skeletal involvement.
 However, the different types of skeletal dysplasia can overlap considerably in their clinical presentation.
 Molecular or genetic analysis may be required to resolve diagnostic difficulties.
-Molecular analysis is also of importance to the phenotype genotype correlations and to disease classifications.

 Differential diagnosis

 Juvenile idiopathic arthritis may closely resemble the clinical presentation of some osteochondrodysplasias or genetic skeletal dysplsias.
 In that, both conditions can present with swollen, stiff and deformed joints.

+Type II collagen disorders are caused by variants in the COL2A1 gene.
+Type II collagen disorders can result in mild disease or severe which can cause death within weeks of birth.
+Infants with the severe form of the disease would be born with clear indications of the disease, such as disproportionate short stature, skeletal dysplasia, distinctive eye abnormalities, cleft palate, and others.
+However, infants with mild disease may only experience arthritis at birth, but may progress to more severe disease later in life.
+Early diagnosis can be challenging.
+Furthermore, type II collagenopathies have significant phenotypic overlap with conditions such as MPS.
+Guidelines are available to ensure healthcare professional are aware of the conditions and the symptoms of disease to support efficient diagnosis.